 If a Member/CNCP has not taken such measures as may be necessary so that fishing vessels entitled to fly its flag avoid conducting unauthorized fishing activities within areas under national jurisdiction of another State adjacent to the Convention Area in accordance with Article 13, the Member/CNCP, within whose areas under national jurisdiction the unauthorized fishing activities were conducted, may submit a proposal for listing the vessels on the draft IUU List if consultation with the Member/CNCP has not resolved the matter.
 Relevant procedures set out in paragraph 6 below shall apply for proposals under this paragraph.

-If a Member/CNCP has information that a vessel is presumed to be carrying out IUU activities in the Convention Area during the years from the previous meeting to the current year, the Member/CNCP with such information is encouraged to provide that information as soon as possible to, and consult with, any Member/CNCP or non-Contracting Party that may have a vessel presumed to be carrying out IUU activities for clarification before providing that information to the Executive Secretary under the provisions of paragraph 6.
+If a Member/CNCP has information that a vessel is presumed to be carrying out IUU activities in the Convention Area during the past two calendar years to the present, the Member/CNCP with such information is encouraged to provide that information as soon as possible to, and consult with, any Member/CNCP or non-Contracting Party that may have a vessel presumed to be carrying out IUU activities for clarification before providing that information to the Executive Secretary under the provisions of paragraph 6.

 Information on alleged IUU fishing activities

-At least 70 days before the meeting of the Technical and Compliance Committee (TCC), Members/CNCPs shall transmit to the Executive Secretary their list of vessels presumed to be carrying out IUU activities in the Convention Area during the years from the previous meeting to the current year, accompanied by suitably documented information, as provided in para 2, concerning the presumption of this IUU activity.
+At least 70 days before the meeting of the Technical and Compliance Committee (TCC), Members/CNCPs shall transmit to the Executive Secretary their list of vessels presumed to be carrying out IUU activities in the Convention Area during the past two calendar years to the present, accompanied by suitably documented information, as provided in para 2, concerning the presumption of this IUU activity.

 Before or at the same time as transmitting a list of presumed IUU vessels to the Executive Secretary, the Member/CNCP shall notify, either directly or through the Executive Secretary, the relevant Member/CNCP/Non-Contracting Party of a vessel’s inclusion on this list and provide a copy of the pertinent suitably documented information.
 The Member/CNCP/Non- Contracting Party shall promptly acknowledge receipt of the notification.
 If no acknowledgement is received within 10 days of the date of transmittal, the Executive Secretary, Member/CNCP shall retransmit the notification through an alternative means of communication.